-Like any plant, bonsai needs soil to anchor the roots and provide plants with nutrients.
+Like any plant, bonsai need soil to anchor the roots and provide plants with nutrients.
 But bonsai soil is a little different from potting soil and garden soil.

 Bonsai trees have specialized needs, and the soil you use should reflect these needs.
 Many of these requirements are based on the fact that bonsai are often grown in small pots without much room for a root system.

 Bonsai soil is arguably the most important component of bonsai, aside from the plant itself.
-A good quality bonsai soil provides the roots of a bonsai with an anchor, proper drainage, and vital nutrients.
+Good quality bonsai soil provides the roots of a bonsai with an anchor, proper drainage, and vital nutrients.

 In this post, we’ll discuss how to choose a good soil for your bonsai, and what to watch out for when it comes to purchasing bonsai soil.